FudaWiki/fudawiki-files/hanafuda/games/bakappana.md

 The source of Bakappana's simplicity is its complete lack of *yaku*, or *scoring combinations*.
 Only raw card points are counted when determining scores, which makes it exceptionally straightforward.
 Contrast with [Hana-Awase](/en/hanafuda/games/hana-awase), which is an extremely similar game, but with yaku involved.

 It appears as though, over time, Bakappana developed yaku of its own as house rules.
 Or, perhaps the term "Bakappana" expanded in scope to include some of the simpler Hana-Awase variants.
 Whatever the case, both 'Bakappana' and 'Hana-Awase' have been used as generic names to describe a wide range of hanafuda fishing games.

+>The name "bakappana" may have originally been a term which, in the past, was used deridingly by [Hachi-hachi](/en/hanafuda/games/hachi-hachi) players to refer to any hanafuda game that can be considered a simplified form of their favorite game, Hachi-hachi, or a variation of it. <br><br>Such people believe that the people who play those kinds of games are too stupid [馬鹿, *baka*] to understand the complex rules and scoring system of Hachi-hachi, hence the name.
+{.is-info}

 The version described here is the typical *yaku*-less flavour - a simple fishing game for 2-4 players which involves collecting cards to score points.